schwemmecomics/schwemme-comics/content/comics/102/index.en.md

 Steve often buys Vodka (see #101), this time he went a bit overboard.

 *Should I have marked the bottles to be vodka?
-But i don't know how.
+But i don't know how.*

----